-Operating Assets NOI increased \$6.0 million compared to the prior-year period primarily due to the following:
+Operating Assets NOI increased \$8.0 million compared to the prior-year period primarily due to the following:

-- Office NOI increased \$6.6 million primarily due to one-time lease termination fees, continued lease-up activity, and abatement expirations at various properties in The Woodlands, most notably at 9950 Woodloch Forest and Lake Front North, partially offset by decreases related to rent abatements at 3 Waterway Square, lower occupancy at One Hughes Landing and various properties in Downtown Columbia, and initial operating losses from 1700 Pavilion in Summerlin. - Multi-family NOI increased \$2.7 million primarily driven by winter weather-related insurance recoveries and rent growth at our properties in The Woodlands. - Retail NOI increased \$1.0 million primarily driven by tenant upgrades and retail sales growth in Downtown Summerlin, as well as increased leasing in The Woodlands, partially offset by COVID-related tenant recoveries at Ward Village in the prior year, as well as the closure of two Ward Village retail centers as discussed above. - These increases were partially offset by a \$2.6 million decrease related to the retail asset dispositions of Lake Woodlands Crossing, Outlet Collection at Riverwalk, and Creekside Village Green in 2022.
+- Office NOI increased \$7.4 million primarily due to one-time lease termination fees, continued lease-up activity, and abatement expirations at various properties in The Woodlands, most notably at 9950 Woodloch Forest and Lake Front North, partially offset by decreases related to rent abatements at 3 Waterway Square, lower occupancy at One Hughes Landing and various properties in Downtown Columbia, and initial operating losses from 1700 Pavilion in Summerlin. - Multi-family NOI increased \$4.8 million primarily driven by winter weather-related insurance recoveries, continued lease-up at our newer properties, Marlow in Downtown Columbia and Starling at Bridgeland, and rent growth across our portfolio. - Retail NOI increased \$1.5 million primarily driven by tenant upgrades and retail sales growth in Downtown Summerlin, as well as increased leasing in The Woodlands, partially offset by COVID-related tenant recoveries at Ward Village in the prior year, as well as the closure of two Ward Village retail centers to make way for The Park Ward Village condominiums. - These increases were partially offset by a \$3.2 million decrease related to the retail asset dispositions of Creekside Village Green, Lake Woodlands Crossing, and Outlet Collection at Riverwalk in 2022 and two self-storage properties in The Woodlands in 2023.